Stable institutions struggling with challenges

 France currently enjoys solid institutions of governance – the most stable, consensual and efficient period over a past 200 years occasionally marked by dubious constitutional experiments.
 Yet, the country struggles to effectively address the challenges associated with Europeanization and globalization.
 The political system is presently tested by the political weakness of President Hollande, by persistent political and ideological polarization, and by the arresting rise of the extreme-right party (National Front) – expressing a deep distrust between segments of the population and the political class.
 This raises serious doubts about the country’s capacity for systemic reforms.

 As his predecessors, President Hollande has not fully and openly embraced the necessary reforms, but rather adopted them reluctantly and furtively while maintaining the illusion of a state capable of controlling the markets and steering the economy.
 Thus, the characteristic gap between real (if limited) change and immobile concepts, between liberal reforms and traditional statist interventionist discourse, has been maintained.
-In this tradition, European integration and globalization are often used as scapegoats to explain changes in French society.
 As a result, it has been difficult for the Hollande administration to gather political support for its measures.
 The government has been accused of destroying the French model and has faced strong opposition, in particular from unions, part of its own political camp, and other vested interests.
 As the Hollande term is coming to an end, the remaining period is prone to electoral promises and a freezing of reforms, with the exception of clientelist-driven reforms.
 Little improvement can be expected before the election of a new president and National Assembly in May-June 2017.

 France’s recurrent challenges also derive from its economic and political culture.
 There is a fundamental distrust of markets and a widely held belief that state action is an efficient means to guide the economy and solve problems.
 Furthermore, the economy itself is not seen as a driving force but as an ancillary tool, a variable that has to submit itself to the will of political power.
 The sense that political will (endowed with democratic legitimacy) eclipses all other considerations is difficult to accommodate with the constraints of an open economy and the rules of the European stability and growth pact.
 Furthermore, the French worldview is characterized by a particularly high distrust, if not open opposition, to globalization.
 In politics, the high degree of political polarization leaves no room for moderation, coalitions or compromise, but provokes sterile debates and fictional black-and-white alternatives far removed from reality.

 These attitudes are fostered by the government itself, as it often concedes to protest groups what it had previously refused in parliament.
 It also implies that citizens expect, more or less, everything from the state; ruling elites from both the right and the left of the political spectrum have continuously fed these expectations by putting in place policies beyond the budget’s capacity to fund them (1974 was the last year France had a balanced budget).
 The illusion that a “different economic policy” can escape the constraints of markets and competitiveness is still very much alive and is fed both by parts of the left and by the extreme right (National Front).
 The rise of the latter, capturing a third of votes in the last regional elections, adds to the extremely unstable and tense present situation: public opinion is strained and the government has neither much political support nor room to maneuver.
 Economically and politically, the country faces a fragile and risky state of affairs.
 But no major decision is to be taken before the presidential election in April-May 2017.
 In November 2016, 4.4 million voters selected former Prime Minister Francois Fillon as the candidate of the conservative party in a primary; in January, the socialist candidate Benoit Hamon was selected as the party’s candidate.